jmar0904/joemartin-MADA-project/README.md

 Part 2 of my project contains four datasets which come from google sheets - historical data from 2013-2018, my running journal from 2019 - present, the raw data from my Garmin watch, downloaded from the Garmin Connect website, and a dataframe with my resting heart rate (also from Garmin Connect).

 This part focuses on cleaning my Google sheets.
-For the purpose of the project and the safety of my files, I imported all Google sheets using the googlesheets4 package, then saved them as .rds and imported those.
-After processing, I saved these as .rds files.
+For the purpose of the project and the safety of my files, I imported all Google sheets using the googlesheets4 package, then saved them as .rds before cleaning.
 Throughout the course of this project, I will periodically refresh these files to have the most recent data available.

 In Part 2, I primarily cleaned my data so I was able to coerce it into proper data types.
 With that said, there are still primarily two features I need to learn to clean more effectively.
 My average pace variables gave me problems every way I tried to coerce them.
 Lubridate and hms::as_hms both did not allow me to plot this variable on a continuous scale and made this data inaccessible.
 Therefore, I used as.POSIXct to use my average pace data immediately.
 I will need to learn more about time series analysis in order to use my split data more effectively.